The case against corporal punishment

 The sheer hypocrisy of using violence to try to teach respect, self-control or non-violence should, in itself, stop us in our tracks.
 For it makes absolutely no sense for us to raise our hand to a child—much less a strap or a paddle—and then bemoan the rise of violence and antisocial behavior in our schools and communities.
 Hitting kids sacrifices values and long-term outcomes for an occasional short-lived victory.
 It makes us look weak, ineffective, unskilled, and unprofessional.
 Cut it out.
 There is a better way.

-*Note: As of late 2018, corporal punishment is still allowed in 19 states in the US.
-This number is only one state down from the 20 states as those included in Becoming a Win-Win Teacher, a 2009 book in which I addressed common discipline patterns and more positive alternatives.
+*Note: In 2018, corporal punishment was legal in private schools in 48 states (except New Jersey and Iowa).
+As of late 2022, corporal punishment is still allowed in public schools in 19 states in the US.
+This number is only one state down from the 20 states as those included in The Beginning Teacher’s Survival Guide: Win-Win Strategies for Success, a book in which I addressed common discipline patterns and more positive alternatives.

 Quoted in Patricia Daigle, “Opposing Corporal Punishment in Two Lands,” Contra Costa Times.
 (13 December 1986)